 A good recommended macro balance for women hoping to gain weight is about 30% protein, 30% fat, and 40% carbs.
 This will help to provide the ideal amount of energy while giving enough protein for them to actually put on pounds.

-Protein is incredibly important for female bodybuilders (and for everyone) because protein helps build cells.
+Protein is incredibly important for women bodybuilders (and for everyone) because protein helps build cells.
 If we didn’t have enough protein then our cells wouldn’t be healthy and we wouldn’t be able to build or repair new cells.

 In terms of muscle building, this would be massively impractical since the growth of new muscle tissue means that you need more cells to form.
 For this to happen, you’re going to need an abundance of protein – especially if you’re working out your whole body.